 Maybe some of you have already visited this part of the Adriatic with a boat and you will agree with me that the best place to spend a night is cove Mir in Natural Park Telašćica.
-This cove is situated south west of Dugi otok and it is really near the national park Kornati.
-It is known as one of the largest and best protected natural harbor on the Adriatic coast and that’s why we decided to stay there a bit longer.
+This cove is situated south west of Dugi Otok and it is very near the national park Kornati.
+It is known as one of the largest and best protected natural harbors on the Adriatic coast and that’s why we decided to stay there a bit longer.
 If you don’t have your own boat you can get here from Zadar and Šibenik.
-During the summer there are lots of day trips.
+During the summer there are lots of day trips to choose from.
 For travelers who prefer active vacation this is a perfect destination because you can explore the island by bikes and it is also a perfect area for trekking.

 Salt lake Mir is one more thing that is making this place even more special.
 It is 900 m long, 6 m deep and the water is salty because its underground channels are connected with the sea.
-During the summer temarature of this lake can reach 30 degrees.
+During the summer temperature of this lake can reach 30 degrees.

 More than 2500 hours of sunshine a year, great sea temperatures and indescribable nature are the best invitations to all who have not yet visited this, as many call it, true paradise on earth.

 2 thoughts on “National Park Kornati – 2500 sunshine hours a year!”

 Looks like a beautiful spot and your photos are excellent.
 I particularly like the first one.
 Lovely post.